rahulrai-in/thecloudblog/tcb/content/post/Three Fundamental Components of a Reusable NET Microservices Platform/index.md

 }
 ```

-The tags "startup" and "liveness" are used to identify the endpoint that any check belongs to.
+The tags "startup" and "liveness" are used to identify the endpoint that a check belongs to.
 In addition, the tags ensure that additional health checks are added to the correct family of checks that are executed on the invocation of the startup and liveness endpoints.

 Following is an implementation of a dummy health check to demonstrate how a microservice can extend the health check functionality: